ma-gilles/recovar/README.md

 ## I. Preprocessing
+## NOTE: Until I fix versioning issues, you need to install cryoDRGN and RECOVAR in two different conda environments.
+**This means you should install cryoDRGN in the crydrgn environment as below, process the data using the cryoDRGN environment after doing `conda activate cryodrgn`, then activate the recovar environement with `conda activate recovar`, and go on with the analysis.**

 The input interface of RECOVAR is borrowed directly from the excellent [cryoDRGN toolbox](https://cryodrgn.cs.princeton.edu/).
 Particles, poses and CTF must be prepared in the same way, and below is copy-pasted part of